 Main project features: Support to programme development and the inception workshop of the multi-county Men-Care Programme, interim programme management

 The support of the SRHR fund of the NL MFA (8.6 million euro) enabled Rutgers WPF and Promundo to work on male involvement in sexual and reproductive health.
 Learn more about the approach and the programme.

 Location: South Sudan

 Client: The World Bank

-Main project features: Evaluation of the pilot project regarding social and financial empowerment of adolescent girls/young women, within the context of the World Bank's Adolescent Girls Initiative (AGI)
+Main project features: Team leader for the evaluation of the pilot project regarding social and financial empowerment of adolescent girls/young women, within the context of the World Bank's Adolescent Girls Initiative (AGI).

 Client: The Finnish Ministry of Foreign Affairs

 Main project features: Evaluation of three health sector programmes (FONSALUD, FED, VOZJOVEN).
 Position held: Consultant (international team member) contracted by FCG International, a Finnish consultancy group.